neo-ngd/NEO-Tutorial/en/4-blocks/2-Structure_of_a_block.md

 ## Additional fields

 - ***confirmations***: The amount of blocks that were built on top of this block.
 Each time a new block is confirmed on top of the chain that contains this block, the latter block gets an extra confirmation.
+This field is not present in the block itself but calculated by the node serving the RPC request for completeness.

 - ***nextblockhash***: The hash of the next block, resulting in a linked-list of blocks.
 This field is not present in the block itself but calculated by the node serving the RPC request for completeness.